 - have a legitimate reason for using explosives and/or security sensitive dangerous substances.

-First complete the blasting explosives user application form.
+For a new or to renew a licence complete our interactive blasting explosives user application form.

 Then take the completed application form to an Australia Post office along with: